Oven Fried Chicken Thighs with Perfectly Crispy Skin!

 Easy Oven Fried Chicken Thighs with Perfectly Crispy Skin!

-Couple that with my oldest’s after school activity schedule, and this makes cooking a family dinner kind of interesting.
-By “interesting” I mean challenging.
-And by “challenging” I mean impossible.
+Couple that with my eldest’s afterschool activity schedule, and it made cooking a family dinner challenging.
+And by “challenging” I mean nearly impossible.

-So instead I’ve been trying to cook meals that the kids and I can eat together, but will also save well for a late night re-heat for the husband.
+Instead I tried to cook meals that the kids and I could eat together, but would also save well for a late night re-heat for my husband.

 Easy Oven Fried Chicken Thighs with Perfectly Crispy Skin!